Most Prestigious Consulting Firms Ranked in 3 Tiers

 Kearney (formerly A.T.
 Kearney) is a global management consulting firm founded by a former McKinsey partner.
 It employs over 3,500 consultants across 60+ offices worldwide and generates approximately $1.3 billion in annual revenue.

-Kearney has a particularly strong presence in Asia Pacific, where it ranked #4 in the 2026 Vault prestige ranking.
+Kearney has a particularly strong presence in Asia Pacific, where it ranked #4 in the 2026 Vault prestige survey with a 7.037 score, behind only MBB.
 The firm is best known for its work in operations, procurement, and supply chain consulting.

 Accenture Strategy

-Accenture Strategy’s biggest advantage is its ability to pair strategic advice with technology implementation, giving clients end to end support that pure strategy firms cannot match.
+Accenture moved up one spot in the 2026 Vault North America prestige ranking and earned 31 star ratings on Forbes’ 2026 list, including 24 five-star ratings, second only to McKinsey’s 28.
+Its biggest advantage is pairing strategic advice with technology implementation, giving clients end to end support that pure strategy firms cannot match.

 Roland Berger

-Roland Berger is best known for its expertise serving industrial clients, particularly in the automotive, aerospace, and manufacturing sectors.
-It has a dominant presence in Europe and a growing footprint in the Middle East and Asia.
+Roland Berger ranked #5 Best Overall Firm in the 2026 Vault North America survey and #3 for international opportunities.
+It is best known for its expertise serving industrial clients, particularly in automotive, aerospace, and manufacturing, with a dominant presence in Europe and a growing footprint in the Middle East and Asia.

 L.E.K.
 Consulting